gwax/www-gwax/posts/2009/05/influenza-influence.rst

 at this time.
 The resort at which I stayed was likely at no more than 30% occupancy; near full capacity is the norm.
 Other resorts and hotels were closed due to a lack of guests.
-This, of course, meant that we largeley had the resort to ourselves but, selfishness aside, it also means that the local economy is suffering an absolutely horrible collapse and any locals without sufficient savings may need to seek other work.
+This, of course, meant that we largely had the resort to ourselves but, selfishness aside, it also means that the local economy is suffering an absolutely horrible collapse and any locals without sufficient savings may need to seek other work.
 Compounding with the general global downturn, there will